avsurganov/ItinGen/README.md

    * We switched back to an MongoDB to better support our unstructured data.
 - Front End:
    * We rewrote the app with an Angular.js front end.
-   * We decided to change the format of the "Liked Itineraries" visual so that the user doesn't see overlapping itineraries.
+   * We made a number of small changes to various user preference features:
+      * The user can specify start time, but not end time.
+We removed end time because it resulted in too many evening events being rejected.
+      * The user can specify which method of transportation they want to use to get between events.
+      * The user can specify that they want an itinerary with only free events.
       * We did not implement the ability to select an itinerary to follow.
 We decided that this feature didn't add anything to the app experience and wasn't important to the main functionality.
       * We decided not to implement the ability for a user to un-like an itinerary.
+   * We decided to change the format of the "Liked Itineraries" visual so that the user doesn't see overlapping itineraries.
    * We implemented a Facebook login functionality.
    * We updated the color scheme.
    * We added a fire logo.
 - Data Team:
-   * We made a number of small changes to various user preference features:
-      * The user can specify start time, but not end time.
-We removed end time because it resulted in too many evening events being rejected.
-      * The user can specify which method of transportation they want to use to get between events.
-      * The user can specify that they want an itinerary with only free events.
-   * Our final version does not include generating itineraries based on the other itineraries that a user has saved.
+   * Our final version of the algorithm does not include generating itineraries based on the other itineraries that a user has saved.
 This is because accounting for liked itineraries required a large volume of database queries for information about their liked itineraries each time a new itinerary was generated.
-This proved costly and we decided that it wasn't important enough to be worth the computational and performance cost.
+This proved costly and we decided that it wasn't important enough to the core features of the software to be worth the computational and performance cost.